 7. Click the video on the list to open the processing configuration wizard.
-Set up the video processing parameters.
+Set up the video processing parameters and start face identification.
+With a progress bar in a status column, you can follow the progress of a video processing.